 The First Impression is Primary

-Please your visitors from the first moment.
-Think curb appeal and interior charm.
+Please from the first moment.
+Start with curb appeal - how the property looks to a prospective buyer who drives or walks up - sustain with interior charm - what happens when they open the door.
 Their first impression should be like a bubble of joy that you don't want to burst.

 Simple Ways to Make a Big Impact for a Potential Buyer:

 Paint: New paint makes a place feel new and the color of the paint sets the mood.
 A local decorator can help find an appropriate color to make your property glow.